 Also, I have an annual weekend away from home in the summer, and I want the kids to still be nursing so that I don't have to find someone to milk goats while I'm gone.
 (Wait, vacation?
 How do I do that?
 Here's how!)

-So, with a five-month gestation period, I count back from March, and breed my does in October.
+So, with a five-month gestation period, I count backward five months from March, and breed my does in October.

 When can you breed a doe for the first time?